 The CoPilot routing algorithm looks for the “best” path between two points.
-However, “best” is subjective—it depends on a user selecting the Routing Type and Vehicle Routing Profile that fit his or her business needs.
+However, “best” is subjective—it depends on a user selecting the Routing Type and Vehicle Routing Profile that fit their business needs.

 - The three factors CoPilot considers when creating a best path are total distance, total time to drive it, and appropriateness for the vehicle. (e.g. Larger trucks have fewer challenges on higher class roads which are wider and have fewer sharp turns.)

 - The default Routing Type is Practical.
 This balances time, distance, and appropriateness for the vehicle type.
 The other two route types are Shortest, which is the least distance, and Fastest, which is the least time.
 Please note that optimizing for distance may increase time, and optimizing for time may increase distance.
 (Fastest requires an ActiveTraffic license.
-Not recommended for truck profiles.)
+Do not use with tractor-trailer or articulated truck vehicle routing profiles.)

 What are Stops?